rawhat/mist/README.md

 }
 ```

-There is some initial support for sending files as well:
+There is support for sending files as well.
+This uses the `file:sendfile` erlang
+method under the hood.

 ```gleam
 import gleam/bit_builder